 In California, nonexempt employees are entitled to receive time and a half for time worked over 8 hours in a day.
 Employees are also entitled to this additional compensation if they work over 40 hours in a week.
 There are additional wages if an employee works over 10 hours in a day.

 This sounds like a simple of the law, but it is much more complicated than meets the eye.
 One of the trickiest and most heavily litigated areas of practice is job classification.
-Only employees who are “non-exempt” are entitled to overtime compensation.
-California lists several broad categories of jobs that are “exempt”.
-However, what constitutes and “exempt” or “non-exempt employee” is open for interpretation to both Plaintiffs and Defendants alike.
+Only employees who are “nonexempt” are entitled to overtime compensation.
+California lists several broad categories of jobs that are “exempt.”
+However, what constitutes an “exempt” or “nonexempt employee” is open for interpretation to both plaintiffs and defendants alike.

 See: Eicher v.
 Advanced Business Integrators, Inc., 151 Cal.App.4th 1363 (2007).

-Please contact our employment law attorneys Eric M. Overholt or Michael Ian Rott at 619-630-0205 or by email at [email protected] or [email protected] at Hiden, Rott & Oertle, LLP if you think that you are entitled to overtime compensation and have not been paid overtime wages.
+Please contact our employment law attorneys at Hiden, Rott & Oertle, LLP, if you think that you are entitled to overtime compensation and have not been paid overtime wages.